The Cisco Kid: Radio

 The Cisco Kid came to radio October 2, 1942, with Jackson Beck in the title role and Louis Sorin as Pancho.
-With Vicki Vola and Bryna Raeburn in supporting roles and Michael Rye announcing, this weekly series continued on Mutual until February 14, 1945.
+With Vicki Vola, Bryna Raeburn, and Mark Smith in supporting roles and Michael Rye announcing, this weekly series continued on Mutual until February 14, 1945.
 It was followed by a thrice weekly series on a Mutual-Don Lee regional network in 1946, starring Jack Mather in the title role, who continued to head the cast in the syndicated radio series of more than 600 episodes from 1947 to 1956.
 For this version, Pancho was originally played by Harry E. Lang.
 Following Lang's death in 1953, Mel Blanc played the role until the series ended.